rongi/klaster/README.md

 ## But what if I need to overload more functions?

-With this builder you can "overload" any function you can overload by subclassing `RecyclerView.Adapter`.
+With this builder, you can "overload" any function you can overload by subclassing `RecyclerView.Adapter`.

 ```kotlin
 fun createAdapter(layoutInflater: LayoutInflater) = Klaster.get()